 You should discuss the manner in which your LLC will be taxed with a qualified financial professional.

-For most LLC's, there are a relatively small number of owners of the LLC who also act as active participants in its management, and securities laws don't come into play.
+Most LLCs have few members, with the members being active participants in the operation and management of the LLC, such that securities laws don't come into play.
 However, if an LLC intends to have owners who are not actively involved in the business, or sell ownership interests in order to raise capital, it may be required to follow certain procedures and registration requirements set forth in state and federal securities laws.